 About the Author

-Jean-Pierre is a Human Systems Facilitator, Conflict Resolution Specialist, Executive Coach, and Youth Expert.
+Jean-Pierre is a Human Systems Accelerator, Conflict Alchemist, and Intergenerational Gap Closer.
 He optimizes HR and leadership potential by enhancing group dynamics, team interdependence, and individual performance.
 He is the creator of the EPIC Model of development and the author of What You Can Learn from Your Teenager: Lessons in Parenting and Personal Growth.